dmnfarrell/dmnfarrell.github.io/_posts/2023-12-18-stable-diff-img2img.markdown

 ## Rudimentary sketches to pictures

 You can turn a very simple sketch into a painting or picture with this method.
 Take this very simple drawing of a landscape.
-It is just a few lines outlining the sky and land.
+It is just a few areas of color outlining the sky and land.
 But we can turn this into convincing pictures that are still quite close to the structure of the original.
 The strength parameter was set to about 0.75.

 <div style="width: auto;">
  <a href="/img/sketch.png"> <img class="small-scaled" src="/img/sketch.png"></a>